Office hours: Mon-Fri 8:00 AM to 4:30 PM.

 COVID 19 Testing Information

-I am able to test for SARS-CoV-2 IgM and IgG with a fingerstick test in my office; the results are available in several minutes.
+I am able to test for SARS-CoV-2 IgM and IgG ANTIBODY with a fingerstick test in my office; the results are available in several minutes.
 Please call the office if you would like to have this test performed.

 Current information regarding the utility of currently available SARS-CoV-2 antibody testing: